Lux Yard and Homes Skip to content

 Portable and versatile, propane fire pits provide a convenient and efficient heat source.

-Fire Pit Compatibility with Gazebos
+Fire Feature Compatibility with Gazebos

 When considering fire pit compatibility with gazebos, safety should be the top priority.
 Here's a breakdown of how different fire pit table types align with gazebo usage: